China devalued its tightly controlled currency on Tuesday, causing the currency’s biggest one-day loss in over two decades.

 This move is another indication of China’s growing worry about its slowing economy, at a time when other efforts to boost the economy haven’t been successful.

 The currency not only had its biggest one-day loss, but it’s also breaking a three-year support level as we can see in the next graph.
-This has never happened ever since the yuan renminbi started to appreciate back in 2005.
+This has never, ever happened since the yuan started to appreciate back in 2005.

 A weaker currency makes imports more expensive and helps China’s exports.
 This year, trying to offset weak domestic demand, China already encouraged its refined commodities producers to increase exports.